SENIOR VICE PRESIDENT, HOCKEY OPERATIONS

-Al MacIsaac is in his 16th season as a member of the Blackhawks Hockey Operations Department and his sixth as Vice President of Hockey Operations (previously Vice President/Assistant to the President).
-He previously served as Senior Director of Hockey Administration/Assistant to the President before being named to his current position in September 2010.
+Al MacIsaac is in his 16th season as a member of the Blackhawks Hockey Operations Department and his first as Senior Vice President of Hockey Operations after being promoted on February 4, 2016.
+He previously served as Senior Director of Hockey Administration/Assistant to the President.

 After college, he joined the ECHL’s Hampton Roads Admirals as a defenseman for the 1991-92 season and led the team with a +33 plus/minus rating.
 He represented the Admirals in the 1993 ECHL All-Star Game.
 During that same season, MacIsaac made appearances with the American Hockey League’s Baltimore Skipjacks and Cape Breton Oilers.

 In 1993, MacIsaac joined the Norfolk Admirals front office as Assistant General Manager.
 He was named General Manager of Hockey Operations for the Admirals in July 1996.
 In 1997-98, the Admirals, then the Blackhawks’ minor-league affiliate, won their third ECHL championship.
 MacIsaac was inducted into the Norfolk Admirals Hall of Fame in 2008, and was named to the ECHL Hall of Fame in 2014.

-MacIsaac has won eight titles in his career, including three Stanley Cups with the Blackhawks, an ECHL Championship as a general manager (1998) and three as a player: the Canadian Hockey League Memorial Cup (1986), ECHL Championship (1992) and Calder Cup (1993).
+MacIsaac has won seven titles in his career, including three Stanley Cups with the Blackhawks, an ECHL Championship as a general manager (1998) and three as a player: the Canadian Hockey League Memorial Cup (1986), ECHL Championship (1992) and Calder Cup (1993).